 We love the adrenaline-fueled copy at Epic Man Trips’ landing page.
 The active voice here—you → ride → snowmobile—gives it a vigorous and assured tone, perfect to showcase their transformative adventure retreats for men.

-Remember our elevator pitch story?
-Let’s say you begin your pitch eagerly, “I’m so glad I didn’t miss you in the lobby this morning!”
-What kind of tone did you just give the listener?
-It’s better to start on a positive note like this: “I’m so glad to bump into you this morning!”
+Let’s go back to the elevator pitch comparison.
+Imagine you begin your pitch by saying “I’m so glad I didn’t miss you in the lobby this morning!”
+This starts the conversation off on a negative note.
+It’s better to open with something positive like: “I’m so glad to bump into you this morning!”

-Likewise, the best way to influence behavior with landing page copy is to say it in a positive way.
-It takes practice to unlearn any habitual use of double negatives!
-Aim to write to inspire visitors to take a certain course of action.
+Likewise, the best way to influence behavior with landing page copy is to put across your message in a positive way.
+It takes practice to unlearn the habitual use of double negatives, but doing so can have a big impact on your copy by inspiring visitors to take a certain course of action.

 The positive version of your sentence will often be shorter than the negative one.
 Try it!